MavenCoding157/RANO-Anti-Virus/README.md

 You can either run the file by building it yourself or the easier method would be to run the exe file called 'RANO Anti-Virus' inside of either the debug or release file.

 # **IMPORTANT**
-This is very early BETA for this Anti-Virus so if there is not many options or some sort of bug it will be fix swiftly and ASAP.
+This is very early BETA for this Anti-Virus so if there is not many options or some sort of bug it will be fixed swiftly and ASAP.

 # **VIDEOS**